 Appeal to return after one semester

 Suspended students may appeal to the Scholastic Committee using the online appeal form.
-The appeal is due by June 30, 2013, and should include an academic plan for improvement; evidence of successful completion of evening, summer, or transfer work; and/or evidence that personal difficulties are being addressed.
+The appeal is due by June 30 each year, and should include an academic plan for improvement; evidence of successful completion of evening, summer, or transfer work; and/or evidence that personal difficulties are being addressed.

 If you wish the Counseling Office, Academic Assistance or Disability Services to provide input on your appeal, they must have written approval (with your signature) prior to the hearing of the appeal.
 Without this approval, their input cannot be considered.
 Decisions on appeals are made in July.